Our School App Stay connected on the go...

 Why was this uniform chosen?

-We have chosen a uniform which is practical, inexpensive and appropriate for school.
-The uniform has been the same colour for many years but the style has changed to try to keep up-to-date.
+We have chosen a uniform which is practical, inexpensive and suitable for learning in school.
+The uniform has been the same colour for many years but the style has changed to try to keep up-to-date

 How strict are we about enforcing the uniform rules?

 Because we think uniform is very important, we are very strict about our expectations.
-We expect you to wear your uniform correctly and if teachers feel you are inappropriately dressed, they will stop you and question you.
+We expect you to wear your uniform correctly.
+If you are not in correct uniform you can expect to be challenged, asked to comply with the policy and have this recorded on your uniform card.

 Do you have to wear uniform every day?